Projects

 Disease outbreaks are rising globally, especially in climate-vulnerable regions of the Global South.
 This project scales responsible AI solutions to improve public health preparedness for infectious diseases like malaria and dengue, focusing on underrepresented populations through collaboration with communities, researchers, and policymakers.

-Gender Equality, Disability and Inclusion Support for AI4D-FCDO
+Gender Equality, Disability and Inclusion Support

 This project supports responsible AI mentorship for innovators, focusing on GEDI, and strengthens GEDI capacity through learning partnerships, training, and AI4D collaborations.
 It also fosters co-produced research to develop key publications on responsible AI and GEDI in Africa.